AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/running-securely.md

 ## Choosing server addresses

 The first time you start AdGuard Home, you will be asked which interface it should use to serve plain DNS.
-The most secure and practical option depends on how you want to run AdGuard Home.
+The most secure and convenient option depends on how you want to run AdGuard Home.
 You can change the address(es) later, by stopping your AdGuard Home, editing the `dns.bind_hosts` field in the configuration file, and restarting AdGuard Home.

 ::: note